-Looking for a 240Hz gaming monitor for the smoothest and most responsive competitive gameplay experience?
+Looking for a 240Hz gaming monitor for the smoothest and most responsive gaming experience?

-The BenQ ZOWIE XL2540 is an excellent model with plenty of additional features you might find useful.
+The BenQ ZOWIE XL2540 is an excellent model with plenty of extra features you might find useful.

 The viewing angles are 160°/170° which means that the picture will shift in color, contrast, and brightness if you look at it from skewed angles.
 So, as long as you’re sitting in front of the screen, this is not a big issue.